Apsd1109/apsd1109.github.io/_blogs/2023-10-xx-seeing-seven.md

 I think these first two things are a great starting point for evaluating a church.
 But, I highly recommend that you take a look at this list of [15 questions to ask when searching for a church](https://docs.google.com/document/d/1F3OcTqZMbZgNbRTZGjJarCWLY4j9N5NpQSqK_YbLEgc/edit?usp=drive_link) (courtesy of Downtown Cornerstone Church).

 I will say in addition to this list, that you should take your time to get to know the church!
 Finding a church isn't the easiest, as it takes time to understand what goes on in a church.
 You won't know enough about the church on the first week you visit, so take your time!
-Set aside perhaps one or two months to really get to know what goes on (and don't take too long as well, as that drags you down).
-Perhaps research the church ahead of time by listening to their sermons (oh, the wonders of modern technology!), or see what groups meet outside of Sunday.
+Set aside perhaps one or two months to really get to know what goes on (and don't take too long as well, as that slows you down from fully connecting).
+Research the church ahead of time by listening to their sermons (oh, the wonders of modern technology!), or attend some of the groups that meet outside of Sunday.

 ## New City, New Church, New Home